-It is assumed, that when choosing to attend such an event, the spectator understands that flying objects may enter the seats.
-And it is your responsibility to avoid them.
+It is assumed, that when choosing to attend a sporting event, the spectator understands that flying objects may enter the seats.
+And it is the spectator’s responsibility to avoid them.

-While most risks at sporting events are considered "inherent to the game," there are situations in which negligent circumstances would hold the stadium liable for your injuries.
+While most risks at sporting events are considered "inherent to the game," there are situations in which negligent circumstances would hold the stadium/venue liable for injuries.
 For example:

 - If you were to fall due to a broken handrail or other forms of facility disrepair such as a damaged net or partition, one could find the ballpark negligent for improper maintenance of the grounds.